BlockMen/cme/README.txt

 =======================
 by BlockMen (c) 2014

-Version: 1.0.1 Beta
+Version: 1.1 Beta

 About
 ~~~~~
-This mod add (currently only) hostile mobs to Minetest, so far Zombies and Ghosts.
+This mod adds 2 hostile and 1 friendly mob to Minetest, so far zombies, ghosts and sheeps.

 Zombies can spawn to every day-time in the world as long there is not to much light.
 So you will find some in caves, dark forests and ofc a lot at night.
 If they notice you they will attack.